Battle of Coatit: Battle

-Conclusion
+Aftermath

 The battle seemed to be a draw.
-The small Italian force had surprised the Tigrians, but their attack had been repulsed.
+The small Italian force had surprised the Tigrayans, but their attack had been repulsed.
 The Italians however had survived the counterattack and were now in a strong defensive position.
-After two days of probing attacks, the Tigrians retired west towards Senafe, with Baratieri in hot pursuit.
-The Italian forces caught up to the Tigrians by late afternoon as they encamped.
+After two days of probing attacks, the Tigrayans retired west towards Senafe, with Baratieri in hot pursuit.
+The Italian forces caught up to the Tigrayans by late afternoon as they encamped.
 Mengesha's tent was identified and the artillery brought up.
 Baratieri opened fire, but mist and the darkness of night quickly enveloped the battlefield.
 Mengesha and his forces were able to slip away, abandoning everything.
-On the 18th, Baratieri returned northwards, leaving garrisons in Senafe and Siganeiti, and ordering the occupation of the strong positions of Adis Adi and Adi Caje, as the Tigrians retired westward to regroup.
+On the 18th, Baratieri returned northwards, leaving garrisons in Senafe and Segheneyti, and ordering the occupation of the strong positions of Hadish-Adi and Adi-Keih, as the Tigrayans retreated westward to regroup.

-Decorations

 Major Galliano was awarded the silver medal of valor.
 He was also made Knight of the Order of Saints Maurice and Lazarus, a royal order of merit of the House of Savoy.